 Common Questions about LED Light Therapy

-May 14, 2020 | Jackie Lozano
+May 14, 2020 | Tori Breillat

-Medically reviewed by Karen Wolters, RN and Joanna Fearnley, LPN
+Medically reviewed by Karen Wolters, RN.

 Below are the most commonly asked questions about red light therapy.